Also known as lidocaine or lignocaine, it is a medication used on the skin to stop the itching and pain of certain skin conditions.

 There is evidence that for pain in sites where skin grafts have been done and for neurotic pain, lidocaine helps to alleviate those discomforts.

-For the treatment of premature ejaculation it serves as a local anesthetic agent.
+For the treatment of premature ejaculation, it serves as a local anesthetic agent.

-Xylocaine is also the most important antiarrhythmic drug.
+Xylocaine is also an essential antiarrhythmic drug.

-After defibrillation, vasopressors and CPR have been started, xylocaine should be administered as directed.
+After defibrillation, vasopressors, and CPR have been started, Xylocaine should be administered as directed.

 A routine preventive dose after a myocardial infarction is no longer recommended since the overall benefit is not convincing.

 Intravenous lidocaine has the potential to control seizures.

 The optimal anticonvulsant dose of lidocaine is unknown.

 This medication should be applied only if phenobarbital does not stop attacks.

 Inhaled Xylocaine has antitussive properties, which can help reduce the cough reflex.